-Over the last couple of weeks in the Maldives, we’d seen some amazing sunsets but I think this was perhaps the first time where there were absolutely no distractions (sans the ocassional champagne sipping) and we could just take in the sunset properly – it was magnificent!
+Over the last couple of weeks in the Maldives, we’d seen some amazing sunsets but I think this was perhaps the first time where there were absolutely no distractions (sans the occasional champagne-sipping) and we could just take in the sunset properly.

 We stayed out on the boat till the very last of the rays disappeared beneath the horizon, totally thrilled yet absolutely relaxed by this amazing experience.

 Not a bad way to start an island vacation, am I right? 😉